pythonkr/pycon-code-of-conduct/code_of_conduct.md

 Individual thoughts and political preferences must be respected.
 However, one-sided propaganda or incitement that can interfere with the smooth participation in events by other participants, or that which is irrelevant to the context are prohibited.
 *   Adding political slogans or similar political innuendos in presentation slides
 *   Chanting and yelling slogans in groups in front of booths
+*   Interfering others’ communication by promoting a content repetitively and continuously on PyCon Korea’s official social media, PyCon Korea’s public Slack channel, or PyCon Korea’s YouTube channel.

 # Privacy
 ## Be careful when taking photos or videos
 Always respect the intent of the person being filmed when taking a photo or video.
 Some people may not want to be in photos or videos.
 *    All events operated by the PyCon Korea Organizing Team have plans for people who do not want to be in videos or photos.
     *   The detailed method for expressing your intent will be notified for each event.
+    *   When the event is held online, the following rules will apply:
+        *   Do not capture the presentation video without the speaker’s consent.
+        *   Do not include any information that can identify someone without their permission

 ## Protect personal information
 *   If your counterpart does not want to answer a question, do not ask again.
 Please respect the intent of others.